nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/variables-and-configuration/variables-and-configuration-pattern.md

 ---

 {{! excerpt}}
-This page provides clarifies all options available in the current Nuxeo framework.
+This page provides information about all options available in the current Nuxeo framework.
 {{! /excerpt}}

 ## Glossary